9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 QuickCheck encourages an approach to testing where the developer specifies invariants that should hold for any data we can throw at the code.
-To test the pretty printing library, then, we\'ll need a source of input data.
+To test the pretty printing library, then, we'll need a source of input data.
 To do this, we take advantage of the small combinator suite for building random data that QuickCheck provides via the `Arbitrary` class.
 The class provides a function, `arbitrary`, to generate data of